SkateSeek

 Are there free skate parks in San Diego?

 Yes!
-There are 4 free skate parks in San Diego, including Del Sur Neighborhood Park, Linda Vista Skate Park, Park de la Cruz Skatepark, Robb Field Skate Park.
+There are 6 free skate parks in San Diego, including Carmel Valley Skatepark, Damato Skatepark, Linda Vista Skate Park, Park De La Cruz Park, Park de la Cruz Skatepark.

 Which skate parks in San Diego have lights?

-2 skate parks in San Diego have lighting for night sessions, including Carmel Valley Skatepark, Park de la Cruz Skatepark.
+4 skate parks in San Diego have lighting for night sessions, including Carmel Valley Skatepark, Park de la Cruz Skatepark, Southcrest Trails Skatepark, Triple B Parks Inc.

 Are there indoor skate parks in San Diego?